ccin2p3/puppet-remctl/README.md

 This module currently only works on `RedHat` and `Debian` os families and expects that the `remctl*` packages are available with your current repository configuration.

 All xinetd options were not exposed through the `remctl::server` class.
 If you need a specific xinetd option, please file a bug report and we'll add it.

+## Contributing

+Found a bug or simply have a new idea / new feature ?
+External contributions are welcome.

+Please read the [contribution guide](CONTRIBUTING.md) to see how to contribute.